Viren J. Shah: Politics

 The economic reforms that commenced in India in the 1990s were substantially those that Viren Shah and his colleagues in politics canvassed assiduously since the 1960s.
 The breadth of his outlook, marked by rare expansiveness of temperament, was such that he made friends easily all across the political spectrum: Communists, Socialists, Congressmen, Jan Sanghis et al. He worked with all, treating all of them as parts of one seamless web.
-LK Advani recounts an anecdote involving Jyoti Basu, the Communist Party (Marxist) Chief Minister of West Bengal.
+L.K.
+Advani recounts an anecdote involving Jyoti Basu, the Communist Party (Marxist) Chief Minister of West Bengal.

 "I should recount an interesting incident that transpired six months after the formation of V.P.
 Singh's government.
 One day, Jyoti Basu sent a message to us from Calcutta through a common friend: 'This government is not functioning properly.
 I feel that the three of us – Atalji, you and I – should meet to discuss the situation.
 Why don't we meet for dinner at Viren Shah's residence in Delhi?'

 "The message had come from Viren Shah, a well-known Mumbai-based industrialist who, though an office-bearer of the BJP for some time, was also a good acquaintance of Basu.
 The NDA government later appointed him Governor of West Bengal, after, of course, consulting with and getting enthusiastic concurrence from Chief Minister Jyoti Basu.

 "Atalji and I welcomed the idea of an informal dinner meeting.
 Nonetheless, we were a little puzzled.
 We conveyed our response to the intermediary: 'We thank Jyotibabu for his suggestion.
 If he is interested in meeting us, we are prepared to go to Calcutta to meet him there.
 Otherwise, if he wants the meeting to take place in Delhi, he is most welcome to come to either Atalji's house or my house for dinner.
 But we don't understand why we should meet at some other place.'
 Basu sent us a prompt response.
 'No one should know about our meeting.
 Especially, people in my party would not like it.'